tymyrddin/red-app/source/docs/techniques/headers.md

 ## Steps

 Intercept the Request in Burp, and modify the Host header to an arbitrary value.
-When the site being tested is configured as the webserver’s default or fallback option, the page will display when given an improper Host header.
-When multiple websites are being hosted by the same webserver or front-end, the response is an error.
+When the site being tested is configured as the web server's default or fallback option, the page will display when given an improper Host header.
+When multiple websites are being hosted by the same web server or front-end, the response is an error.

 * Check for flawed validation
 * Send ambiguous requests to bypass front-end systems